 - An abstract of the thesis (not more than 350 words)

-Scheduling and advertising the oral examination
+Advertising the oral examination

 Once the oral examination has been scheduled by the department, the Faculty of Graduate Studies must be notified.
 A minimum of two weeks' notice is required.